ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Launch/_index.md

 3. Write / update unit tests (tests of individual functions / modules for multiple potential uses / inputs that will be automatically run every time a new version of a library is pushed to the main branch of its development release repository).

-4. Enhance algorithm generated documentation.
+4. Enhance the documentation that is automatically authored by algorithms from our [model authoring tools](/docs/getting-started/software/libraries/installation/authoring-tools/code-development/).
 This will involve some or all of:

 - minor modifications of function names / arguments / code;